Skip to main content

 How It Works

-When Enforce is installed, it intercepts MCP tool calls before execution:
+When Enforce is installed, it intercepts supported client hook events before execution:

-1. User invokes a tool — The AI assistant requests a tool call from a shadow MCP
+1. User invokes a tool — The AI assistant requests an MCP or local tool call

 3. Policy evaluation — The call is checked against your organization’s policies